ChaseChimeric/ECE506Scheduler/README.md

   --bytes=65536
 ```

 Each attempt runs `FpgaSlotAccelerator::prepare_static()` so the PS toggles the optional decouple GPIO, writes the static filename into `fpga_manager`, and (when `--overlay=` is provided) immediately loads the requested partial bitstream (default = fft_passthrough).
-Add one or more `--mmio-probe` entries to mmap `/dev/mem` and dump specific offsets, and enable `--run-loopback` to perform a small udmabuf loopback through the AXI DMA to prove the passthrough overlay is alive.
+Add one or more `--mmio-probe` entries to mmap `/dev/mem` and dump specific offsets, enable `--run-loopback` to perform a small udmabuf loopback through the AXI DMA, and pass `--trace-all` whenever you want stdout flushed after every line plus `SCHEDRT_TRACE`/`SCHEDRT_DMA_DEBUG` enabled automatically.
 Watch `dmesg` in another terminal for the corresponding kernel success/error before moving on to larger sched_runner experiments.